stereotype441/language/resources/type-system/inference.md

 To infer a null literal `e` of the form `null` in context `K`:

-- Let `m` be a constant reference to the single inhabitant of the `Null` type.
+- Let `m` be an expression artifact that evaluates to the `null` value.

-- The result of inference is the expression artifact `m :: Null`.
+- The result of inference is `m :: Null`.

 #### Numbers